 Financial instruments which potentially expose the Company to concentrations of credit risk consist of accounts receivable and cash and cash equivalents.

 The Company places cash and cash equivalents with high-quality financial institutions.
-The Company is exposed to credit risk in the event of default by these institutions to the extent the amount recorded on the condensed consolidated balance sheets exceeds federally insured limits.
+The Company is exposed to credit risk in the event of default by these institutions to the extent the amount recorded on the consolidated balance sheets exceeds federally insured limits.

 2. SIGNIFICANT ACCOUNTING POLICIES (cont.)